henryjw/knex-db2/README.md

 [![devDependencies Status](https://david-dm.org/henryjw/knex-db2/dev-status.svg)](https://david-dm.org/henryjw/knex-db2?type=dev)

 **Disclaimer: this library is in early stages of development.
-Use at your own risk.**
+Use at your own risk.
+Please submit an issue for any bugs encounter or any questions you have.**

 ## Description
 This is an external dialect for [knex](https://github.com/tgriesser/knex).